 - the cleaning and use of shared spaces, such as:

-- o playgrounds
+- playgrounds

 - boarding houses

-- o dining halls
+- dining halls

-- o toilets
+- toilets

 - the provision of specialist teaching and therapies

 Assess your circumstances and try to implement 'bubbles' of an appropriate size to achieve the greatest reduction in contact and mixing.
 Make sure this will not affect the quality and breadth of teaching or access for support and specialist staff and therapists.